CERC-Genomic-Medicine/Regenie_nextflow/README.md

 ### (Imputed Only) Prepartion of variant files for Single-variant association testing (regenie's second step)

-2) At Minimum, change declaration of the following variables within the Step2_convert_VCF.config file :
+2) At Minimum, change declaration of the following variables within the Convert_imputed_VCF.config file :

 * `VCF_files` -- full path to your input files ( Genotyped-array files if possible )
 * `vcf_field` --  dosage type depending on the desired output format and availlability